 - Who is driving or riding in any kind of motor vehicle

-Note that a first-degree robbery charge can apply if someone is robbed in a cable or subway car.
+Note that a first-degree robbery charge can apply if an individual robs someone in a cable or subway car.
 First-degree robbery is considered more severe than second-degree robbery in California.

 Second-Degree Robbery

-The court uses the charge of second-degree robbery to prosecute all acts of a robbery that do not meet the definition of first-degree robbery.
-Many different actions that violate PC 211 can be used to prosecute robbery.
+The court uses the charge of second-degree robbery to prosecute all acts of robbery that do not meet the definition of first-degree robbery.
+Many different actions that violate PC 211 can result in robbery charges.

-Second-degree robbery is seen as less severe than first-degree robbery.
+The court sees second-degree robbery as less severe than first-degree robbery.
 However, a second-degree robbery conviction still leads to prison time and incredibly steep fines.

 What Are the Penalties for a Robbery Conviction in California?

-Individuals who are convicted under PC 211 in California can face the following sentences:
+California considers California Penal Code Section 211: Robbery a felony offense.
+Individuals convicted under PC 211 in California can face the following penalties:

 Prison Time